skhanal5/Insights/README.md

 So far it does the following:
 - Uses Lambda to connect to an existing SQS client via boto3
 - Invokes SendMessage, DeleteMessage, RetrieveMessage, and ChangeVisibilityTimeout API calls to SQS client and responds with those call's respective responses

+Note: for Lambda to connect to SQS and invoke these API calls, it will need the proper IAM policies.
+I'll leave this up to you to configure.

-- Events must be formatted in the following manner for the handler to work as intended:
+Events must be formatted in the following manner for the handler to work as intended:
 - SendMessage event:
 ```
   {